TV show 'Roseanne' abruptly canceled after star's racist tweet sparks furor

-(Note: Explicit language in final paragraph)
+(Note: Explicit language in last paragraph)

 By Lisa Richwine and Eric Kelsey